ivanklimberg/nivii-challenge/README.md

   1. The API will receive a request for a prompt, it will save it into the database , send a message to the queue and return the main identifier for that process.
   2. The Suscriber app, listening to that queue, will receive the message, execute the prompt and the query and update it into the DB.
   3. If the user is in the page of that request, the Front App will request every _N_ time news about that specific and once it's updated it will return the requested data to the user.

+- For large datasets I would monitor the queries used, specifically the columns for the joins, group bys and where clauses, to add composite indexes.

 ### Infrastructure